Branding & Naming Expert President of Tungsten Branding

 Rebrand if your company name causes confusion

-Rebranding comes into play when the original company identity has grown outdated, confusing or outright misleading.
+Rebranding strategy comes into play when the original company identity has grown outdated, confusing or outright misleading.
 The owners and staff can all agree on the brand’s current position and message, but the customer can’t get past the name itself.
 CompUSA struggles to brand itself as more than just computers.
 Radio Shack remains mentally tethered to an old technology and a dilapidated building.
 Burlington Coat Factory sells more than just coats.
 At some point, the cost of clarifying a brand becomes such a drag co-efficient that it makes more sense to start with a clean slate.

 Would 3M be recognized as a global leader in innovation if it had remained The Minnesota Mining & Manufacturing Company?
 Popular consumer electronics company LG rebranded twice, from the original legacy name of Lak-Hui Chemical Industrial Corporation to Lucky_Goldstar, and in 1995 to their current moniker of LG with the tag line “Life’s Good.”